 - A specialist in the dynamics of grief, loss and bereavement

-- Understands belief/values of religious traditions and cultures, and possesses the ability to transcend denominational and faith tradition lines
+- One who understands belief/values of religious traditions and cultures, and possesses the ability to transcend denominational and faith tradition lines

-- Capable of navigating the continuum of care from hospital, to home, the community and hospice
+- One who assists patients in navigating the continuum of care from hospital, to home, the community and hospice

-- Worship Leader for health care rituals, sacraments, and celebrations
+- A worship leader for health care rituals, sacraments, and celebrations

 - An organizational leader, a group facilitator

-- Knowledgeable of and able to participate in Pastoral Care Research
+- One knowledgeable of and able to participate in pastoral care research

 If you would like to request a packet of information be sent to you regarding IPS programs please click here.

-If you have questions about chaplaincy and how IPS can prepare you for certification, please contact Dr. Robert O'Gorman at email@example.com or by phone at 312-915-7485.
+If you have questions about chaplaincy and how IPS can prepare you for certification, please contact Dr. Therese Lysaught at firstname.lastname@example.org or by phone at 312-915-7485.